 Note: Per the State of Connecticut's website, the trail is open from dawn to dusk April 1–November 14.
 Eagle nesting activities can delay the opening of the southern trail head in Windsor Locks.

 The trail’s isolation between two waterways, as well as its abundant vegetation, makes it the perfect place to spot wildlife.
-The natural beauty and tranquility, coupled with its convenience to large population centers in both Connecticut and Massachusetts, make the trail a popular destination, and you’ll likely run into scores of happy trail users no matter the day.
+The natural beauty and tranquility, coupled with its convenience to large population centers in both Connecticut and Massachusetts, make the trail a popular destination.
 Families, many with leashed dogs, are particularly abundant.
 A short segment of the route built more recently extends the trail over the CT 190 bridge to the east, providing nonmotorized access to residents of Enfield and no doubt increasing the trail’s use even more.

-Begin your journey in the north at a large parking lot at the end of Canal Road in Suffield.
-Shortly after you start heading south, you’re forced to navigate a narrow footbridge over the canal.
-Carefully avoid the fishermen who are almost guaranteed to be plying their craft—indeed, you’ll often see cyclists riding down the trail with rods slung over their shoulders en route to their favorite fishing spot—and you’ll enter the comfortable shade of the official towpath.
+The northern end of the trail is at the end of Canal Road in Suffield, where there is a large parking lot.
+Heading south, trail users are forced to navigate a narrow footbridge over the canal.
+Carefully avoid the fishermen who are almost guaranteed to be plying their craft—indeed, cyclists are often seen riding down the trail with rods slung over their shoulders en route to their favorite fishing spot—and then enter the comfortable shade of the official towpath.

-The scenic, well-used path is a straight shot south, giving you ample opportunities to take in expansive views of the Connecticut River to your left.
-Do keep your eyes on the pavement, though: aggressive tree roots pushing up the asphalt can make for a bumpy ride, while the many geese who lay claim to the trail don’t like to clean up after themselves.
-Occasionally, you’ll spot old stonework that will remind you of the canal’s rich history.
+The scenic, well-used path is a straight shot south, providing ample opportunities to take in expansive views of the Connecticut River to the left.
+Aggressive tree roots pushing up the asphalt can make for a bumpy ride, while the many geese who lay claim to the trail don’t like to clean up after themselves.
+Along the route, there is occasionally old stonework from the canal’s rich history.

-Closer to the trail’s southern end, you’ll pass under Amtrak’s active New Haven–Springfield Line, which crosses the Connecticut River here—making the trail an ideal vantage point for railfans.
-Shortly thereafter, you’ll end at a nondescript parking lot and traversable gate intended to prevent cars from accessing the trail.
+Closer to the trail’s southern end, the route passes under Amtrak’s active New Haven–Springfield Line, which crosses the Connecticut River here—making the trail an ideal vantage point for railfans.
+Shortly thereafter, the southern end of the trail is at a nondescript parking lot and traversable gate intended to prevent cars from accessing the trail.
 The lot is located behind a vacant factory, one of many that once used water from the canal to power its mills after the waterway’s transportation use ceased.
-Continue down the paved access road behind the building to reach CT 140 and nearby civic facilities in Windsor Locks, or head back the way you came to return to your car.
+Continue down the paved access road behind the building to reach CT 140 and nearby civic facilities in Windsor Locks, or turn around and head back to the north end of the trail.

 I do my run here a few times a month, It is so beautiful I really like it.
 It is so green and right next to the CT River the air is so clean.
 It's good for a long run where you can get up to 10 miles and it's a well maintained trail.